NuGet/NuGetGallery/README.md

     "Ship-It Squirrel" and you can put it in your own comments by typing ```:shipit:```).

 5.  __Merge your changes in to dev.__
-    Click the bright green "Merge" button on your pull request! **NOTE: DO NOT DELETE THE TOPIC BRANCH!!**
+    Click the bright green "Merge" button on your pull request!
+Don't forget to delete the branch afterwards to keep our repo clean.

     If there isn't a bright green button... well, you'll have to do some more complicated merging: